How our debt-based money system works

-This clearly gives them an incentive to create as much credit as they can with the only limit placed on them being the expectation that the loans will be repaid.
+Banks have an incentive to create as much money as they can.
+The more they create, the more profit they make.
+The main limit placed on them is the expectation that the loans will be repaid.

 ‘The reality of how money is created today differs from the description found in some economics textbooks: Rather than banks receiving deposits when households save and then lending them out, bank lending creates deposits.’